Cl00e9ment/DBSynchronizer/README.txt

-Release 1.5.0.1
+Release 1.5.1 (security update)

     changelog :

+    - Now the client can't modify data without the server permission that can use allowAccessToAll(), allowAccessTo(), allowAccessToAllExcept(), forbidAccessToAll(), forbidAccessTo() and forbidAccessToAllExcept().
+    - Now the server verify all packets content received from clients for avoid that a malicious client sends a bad packet that can crash the server.

+Release 1.5.0.1 (bug fix)

+    changelog :

     - bug fix : Fixed the bug that throws a NullPointerException when you try to get the database instance from a client in multiplayer.
     - mod logo changed

+Release 1.5.0 (first release)

+    changelog :

+    - First release for Minecraft 1.12